SoftwarePrince/Web3-Browser/components/brave_ads/core/internal/account/utility/refill_confirmation_tokens/url_requests/request_signed_tokens/README.md

 # Request Signed Tokens

-Request signed tokens for Kahf Rewards users.
+Request signed tokens for BrowseWeb3 Rewards users.

 Please add to it!